ocrmypdf/OCRmyPDF/docs/installation.rst

     apt-get install ocrmypdf

-For full details on version availability, check the `Debian Package Tracker <https://tracker.debian.org/pkg/ocrmypdf>`_ or `Ubuntu launchpad.net <https://launchpad.net/ocrmypdf>`_.
+As indicated in the table above, Debian and Ubuntu releases may lag behind the latest version.
 If the version available for your platform is out of date, you could opt to install the latest version from source.
 See `Installing HEAD revision from sources`_.

+For full details on version availability for your platform, check the `Debian Package Tracker <https://tracker.debian.org/pkg/ocrmypdf>`_ or `Ubuntu launchpad.net <https://launchpad.net/ocrmypdf>`_.

 .. note::

     OCRmyPDF for Debian and Ubuntu currently omit the JBIG2 encoder.
 OCRmyPDF works fine without it but will produce larger output files.
-If you build jbig2enc from source, ocrmypdf 7.0.0 and later will automatically detect it on the ``PATH``.
+If you build jbig2enc from source, ocrmypdf 7.0.0 and later will automatically detect it (specifically the ``jbig2`` binary) on the ``PATH``.
 To add JBIG2 encoding, see `Installing the JBIG2 encoder`_.

 Installing the latest version on Ubuntu 18.04 LTS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^